TheNexusAvenger/Nexus-Admin/docs/api.md

 Default admin level that will be given to players when the join.

+#### `Configuration.DefaultServerLockAdminLevel: number`
+Default admin level to use in "slock" when a AdminLevel is not provided.

 #### `Configuration.AdministrativeLevel: number`
 Default admin level required for "Administrative" commands.